Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 Information hierarchy is crucial for dashboards.
 The inverted pyramid is a concept used to implement information heirarchy.
 It involves dividing content into three parts in descending order of importance.
 That is, the most significant details are displayed at the top, followed by an overview (less significant) and all the background information (least significant) comes at the bottom.

-When translating this to dashboard UX design, In a dashboard design, the insights come at top, the trends which help users understand the insights are at the middle and the granular details comes last.
+When translating this to dashboard UX design, In a modern dashboard design, the insights come at top, the trends which help users understand the insights are at the middle and the granular details comes last.
 This helps catch user attention, satisfy their needs immediately, and make it easy for them to grasp information.

 8. Implement card UI design